twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt14-12-dhamma-is-in-the-khandha%zh.rst

 ==========================================
-Dhamma is in the Khandha
+Dhamma Is in the Khandha
 ==========================================

 :date: 2024-03-27
-:modified: 2024-07-09
+:modified: 2025-03-06
 :tags: Dhamma, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhamma Talks
 :category: path of nirvana
-:summary: Dhamma is in the Khandha (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)
+:summary: Dhamma Is in the Khandha (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

-revised on 2024-07-09
+revised on 2025-03-06

 ------